A step-by-step guide to saving on your taxes in 2019.

 How student loan interest works

-When you need money for education, you might take out a student loan.
-Lenders won’t give you the money for free.
-They expect to be paid interest.
+When you need money for college, you might take out a student loan.
+Lenders won’t give you the money for free — they expect to be paid interest.

 How the tax deduction works